Hanover-CS/HC17-HuongVan-SeniorProject/README.md

 After placing Obedient library into your libraries repository, now you can include the "Obedient.h" in your sketch.

 Here is the example code of to include the "Obedient.h":

-#include "Obedient.h"
+`#include "Obedient.h"

-//13 is the pin number you want to connect the left servo, and 14 is the pin number you want to connect to right servo Obedient obedient(13, 14);
+/* 13 is the pin number you want to connect the left
+* servo, and 14 is the pin number you want to connect
+* to right servo
+*/

+Obedient obedient(13, 14);

 void setup()
 {

 }

 void loop()
 {
 	//Obedient will move foward and stop 2 second